An open letter to the lady at The Royal Albert Hall xx

 The first I knew of your existence was when I heard your young daughter’s screams as I walked with my children down the stairwell to the toilets following The Great Orchestral Adventure.
 The next thing I knew your daughter (I assume she was your daughter) had thrown herself across the floor and was flailing her arms and legs whilst you tried so patiently to calm her.

-By the time we came out of the toilets you were gone so we returned to my husband and prepared ourselves to leave the concert hall.
-As is generally the case with my own family, it wasn’t without incident, my 6 year old son had stumbled at the top of the stairs and banged his head on a shelf and my 3 year old was screaming because he had been told to get in the pushchair until we could get to where it was less busy.
+By the time we came out of the toilets, you were gone so we returned to my husband and prepared ourselves to leave the concert hall.
+As is generally the case with my own family, it wasn’t without incident, my 6-year-old son had stumbled at the top of the stairs and banged his head on a shelf and my 3-year-old was screaming because he had been told to get in the pushchair until we could get to where it was less busy.

 As we stepped out onto the pavement I heard your daughter again, she was laid on the pavement to the side of the steps still screaming hysterically and I caught your eye.
 You looked upset, stressed, lost?
 I placed my hand on your shoulder and asked you if you were ok?
-You replied “no I don’t know what to do, she has never done this before”.
+You replied, “no I don’t know what to do, she has never done this before”.
 I tried speaking to your daughter and she calmed for a few seconds before starting again and I asked you if she was with anyone else and if there was anything I could do to help.
-You replied “no I’m on my own”.
-At that point my 3 year old began to scream and kick again because he wanted me to hold his pushchair, I turned to speak to him amd somehow we got pulled along with the crowd away from you and I became lost in my own little family but I felt so bad for walking away and leaving you.
+You replied, “no I’m on my own”.
+At that point my 3-year-old began to scream and kick again because he wanted me to hold his pushchair, I turned to speak to him and somehow we got pulled along with the crowd away from you and I became lost in my own little family but I felt so bad for walking away and leaving you.

 I thought about you all afternoon, had anyone helped you, had you managed to calm your daughter down?
 My children have never had a tantrum to the extent your daughter was but I do know how stressful it can be when your children play up in public and people just stare at you.
-You feel like they are making judgement but actually they are probably just feeling for you, if only they would reach out.
+You feel like they are making a judgement but actually, they are probably just feeling for you, if only they would reach out.

 I do hope that your day got better and I am sorry that I couldn’t stay to help.
 I just wanted you to know that you were not alone xx